Sleep and Mold

 - The CDC Fact Sheet on Mold summarizes the latest study findings from the Institute of Medicine and provides mold prevention tips.

-- “Insomnia is more common among subjects living in damp buildings” and “Damp housing and adult health” are two large-scale studies which both found a correlation between damp housing and insomnia in adults.
+- “Insomnia is more common among subjects living in damp buildings” and “Damp housing and adult health” are two large-scale studies that both found a correlation between damp housing and insomnia in adults.

-- “Indoor mildew odour in old housing was associated with adult allergic symptoms, asthma, chronic bronchitis, vision, sleep and self-rated health” found that the presence of a mildew odor in senior housing correlated with poorer health and sleep outcomes.
+- “Indoor mildew odor in old housing was associated with adult allergic symptoms, asthma, chronic bronchitis, vision, sleep, and self-rated health” found that the presence of a mildew odor in senior housing correlated with poorer health and sleep outcomes.